knightr1d3r007/DIY_ESP32_Marauder/README.md

 Notes:
+- The back side of the PCB has the silkscreen written ESP32-DevkitC.
+However, the ESP32-DevKitC goes on the front side.
 - Battery (5V) and power switch are optional.
   The Cheapskate version can be powered through the ESP32's USB port or adding a dedicated battery providing 5 volts.
 - If the TFT display is not responsive or a bit out of calibration.
 Then, once again repeat the flashing process this time using the official firmware for the "Marauder_v6" (_new_hardware.bin/_v6.bin).